Comparison Table At A Glance

 Why do greenhouse harvests vary by season?

-Greenhouse cultivation uses sun as the primary light source, so daylight hours and intensity affect plant development.
-Winter greenhouse harvests require more supplemental light and produce slightly different terpene profiles than summer greenhouse harvests of the same cultivar.
-The seasonal variation is part of the character of greenhouse cannabis.
+Greenhouse growing leans on the sun, so daylight hours and intensity affect the plants.
+Winter greenhouse harvests use more supplemental light and can have slightly different terpene profiles than summer harvests of the same cultivar.
+That seasonal variation is part of the character of greenhouse cannabis.

 Is sun-grown cannabis better for the environment?